colevandersWands/homework-submission/README.md

 And the last step is to read eachothers' issues.
 We're all in this together!

+---

-### Ask on Sunday
+### Sunday Review

-Your class repository has [a label](https://help.github.com/en/github/managing-your-work-on-github/labeling-issues-and-pull-requests) for issues called `ask on Sunday` (it's bright yellow 🌞).
-Whenever you come across a problem or topic that you would like to review in class on Sunday go ahead and create a new issue in your Class Repository!
+Your class repository has [a label](https://help.github.com/en/github/managing-your-work-on-github/labeling-issues-and-pull-requests) for issues called `sunday-review` (it's bright yellow 🌞).
+Whenever you come across a problem or topic that you would like to review in person on Sunday go ahead and create a new issue in your Class Repository!
 Sunday review issues should:

-1. Be labeled `ask-on-sunday` and `week-x`
+1. Be labeled `sunday-review`
-1. Be assigned to the milestone for your current module (ie. `incremental-development`)

-During the review section of class your coaches will go through all of the `ask-on-sunday` issues, closing them when your question has been answered.
+During the review section of class your coaches will go through all of the `sunday-review` issues, closing them when your question has been answered.

 [TOP](#homework-submission)